Jiaqi-Li-Duke/ENV872_Project_jl769/Data/Data_README.md

 More information about the air monitoring plan can be found at https://www.epa.gov/la/laplace-louisiana-air-monitoring-data#summaries.

-Chlorprene concentration is measured from noon to noon.
+Chlorprene concentration is measured from noon to noon for 24 hours continuously every three days.
 For instance, data for 5/31/2016 is the mean chloroprene concentration from 5/30/2016 noon to 5/31/2016 noon.

 # Weather Dataset